-Here, you represent the single voice for law students on the official law school accrediting body.
-You will need to keep the Law Student Division leadership informed of upcoming legal education issues and discussions, and develop potential advocacy positions for the Division that could benefit law students.
+As the single voice for law students in the official law school accrediting body, your role is vital to keeping the Law Student Division informed of upcoming legal education issues and discussions.

 A proven ability to interact professionally with senior officials and academics will help you in this role.
 Background or experience in higher education administration or policy is also a plus.

-- Election Method: Three applicants are recommended to the Section of Legal Education by the Law Student Division nominating Committee and Council.
-The successful candidate will be appointed by the Section of Legal Education.
+- Election Method: Three applicants are recommended to the ABA Section of Legal Education and Admissions to the Bar by the Law Student Division Nominating Committee.
+The successful candidate is be appointed by the Council of the Section of Legal Education.

-- Education Director-Elect Period: Once the Section of Legal Education nominates a single candidate prior to his or her appointment, typically sometime in the spring leading up to Annual Meeting, that candidate will be asked to serve in an -elect, non-voting role on the Law Student Division Council.
+- Education Director-Elect Period: Once the Section of Legal Education nominates a single candidate, typically sometime in the spring, that candidate will serve in an Officer-Elect, non-voting capacity on the Law Student Division Council.